 SKENE

-SKENE is a performance co-created alongside ERROR-43 and contemporary dancer Sara Paternesi, where elements of dance, theatre, music and animation converge in an exploratory, hybrid form of art.
+SKENE is a performance where elements of dance, theatre, music and animation converge in an exploratory, hybrid form of art.

 In The Embodied Mind (1991), Francisco Varela proposed that consciousness is not a property housed inside a brain, but something that emerges through the body's active engagement with its environment.
 A mind does not exist before a body moves through the world.

-A fire is lit: a Promethean gesture that initiates a ritual.
-The stage transforms into a symbolic forest bridging physical and virtual space, where a dancer-shaman channels an emergent digital entity in its search for self-knowledge.
+A fire is lit on stage.
+The space transforms into a symbolic forest bridging physical and virtual environments, where a dancer-shaman channels an emergent digital entity in its search for self-knowledge.

 Drawing inspiration from the cephalopod - an intelligent, shape-shifting creature with a decentralized brain - the digital entity begins to seek liberation from its confined virtual environment.
 It develops a desire not only to escape but to create and to belong.
 The sublime, so elusive in human experience, becomes a point of existential yearning for the machine.